eth-cscs/abcpy/doc/source/implementations.rst

 .. literalinclude:: ../../abcpy/perturbationkernel.py
     :language: python
-    :lines: 8,11,15,19,22
+    :lines: 8,11,21,40,60

 First, we need to define a constructor.

+.. automethod:: abcpy.perturbationkernel.PerturbationKernel.__init__
+    :noindex:

 We expect that the arguments passed to the constructor should be of type :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`, the random variables that should be perturbed using this kernel.
 All these models should be saved on the kernel for future reference.

 .. literalinclude:: ../../examples/extensions/perturbationkernels/multivariate_normal_kernel.py
     :language: python